Aetopia/Bedrockix/docs/README.md

 # Documentation

 > [!CAUTION]
-> Before calling any APIs, check if [the game is installed](Bedrockix.Minecraft.Game.md#gameinstalled).
+> - Before using this library, check if [the game is installed](Bedrockix.Minecraft.Game.md#gameinstalled).

 ## Classes